JamieGainer/NN_for_FFT_Autoencoded_MNIST/README.md

 of images.
 3. Mixing features from the autoencoded images and the autoencoded FFT images.

+In these explorations, I am using the MNIST data set for simplicity and for ease of comparison with other results.

 The only non-standard dependency is on the module autoencoder_fft_mnist/fft_autoencoder.py in my Linear_Autoencoder_and_FFT_for_MNIST github repo.